WieFel/LyricsGenreClassification/README.md

 The .csv-file contains 362.237 songs.
 Filtering out the songs with empty lyrics, 266.557 songs remain.
 Also, we only want to work with english songs.
 Therefore, we use the Python package <i>langid</i> to generate a new data column named "language".
-Using this new column, we discover the language of each song and remove all non-english songs. remove non-english tracks.
+Using this new column, we discover the language of each song and remove all non-english songs.
 After that, our data set has 240.643 songs with the following distribution over the genres:

 | Genre             | Number samples |
 | ----------------- | :------------: |